 Ross Street, “Categorical structures” – discusses string diagrams for bicategories.

-This article discusses the generalization of string diagrams to one dimension higher:
+The generalization of string diagrams to one dimension higher is discussed in